Free Hogan Assessment Test Practice: 2023 Prep Guide

 1. Put Yourself in the Right Frame of Mind

-Research the company and culture beforehand on social media so you can get a sense about the company’s corporate culture, and the answer appropriately.
+Research the company and culture beforehand on social media so you can get a sense of the company’s corporate culture, and the answer appropriately.
 Remember, you’re not faking it.
 You’re answering as if you were already in the role.

 2. Try Some Free Online Personality Tests